acrylian/zp_mapembed/README.md

 Install
 -------
-Place file and folder within `/plugin` and enable the plugin.
+Place the plugin file within `/plugin` and enable the plugin.

 Usage
 ------